ni/nimi-python/docs/nidcpower/functions.rst

 .. py:method:: measure_multiple()

-    Returns an list of named tuples (Measurement) containing the measured voltage and current values on the specified output channel(s).
+    Returns a list of named tuples (Measurement) containing the measured voltage and current values on the specified output channel(s).
 Each call to this method blocks other method calls until the measurements are returned from the device.
     The order of the measurements returned in the array corresponds to the order